- Offered as:

 The agricultural and food systems degree program is an exciting interdisciplinary program that offers a bachelor of science degree with five majors to choose from:

-- Agricultural Technology and Production Management Systems
+- Agricultural Technology and Production Management

 - Agricultural Education

-- Organic Agriculture Systems
+- Organic and Sustainable Agriculture

 - Agricultural and Food Business Economics